Mubaraqq/git_training/README.md

-This is when i created a README file
+This is my main working directory